RawthiL/PET_DeepAttCorrection/README.md

 ## Training

-The training of the different models is done usign three specific notebooks:
+The training of the different models is done using three specific notebooks:

 1. *./Train_3D_Unet_Model.ipynb*: Basic 3D U-Net topology (Sup.
 Pre-Train No GAN.Loss.) and pre-training of GAN based generators.
 2. *./Train_GAN_Model.ipynb*: Trains GAN based models, such as (see the paper for reference):